jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) the applicant is notified before the authority commissions the report; and (c) the applicant does not refuse, under section 92B(1), to agree to the commissioning of the report.
 (2A) However, a consent authority must not request further information nor commission a report on clause 1.3(5) or 2.1 of the NPSFM 2020 (which relates to the hierarchy of obligations in the NPSFM 2020).
+(2B) Before requesting further information, a consent authority must consider whether— (a) it needs the information for the purpose of section 104; and (b) any information that it seeks is proportionate to the scale and significance of the effects that the activity may have on the environment.
 (3) The consent authority must notify the applicant, in writing, of its reasons for— (a) requesting further information under subsection (1); or (b) wanting to commission a report under subsection (2).